The Stinky Cheese Man and Other Fairly Stupid Tales: Plot

 The book is narrated by the character of Jack from Jack and the Beanstalk, who tells the stories and deals with the rest of the cast.
 There is a very loud and annoying Little Red Hen that comes in to complain about no one helping her make her bread (or do anything).
 Chicken Licken believes that the sky is falling and demands that someone call the President until the table of contents crushes her and the others.
 Jack introduces Little Red Running Shorts, a counterpart of Little Red Riding Hood, by blurting out the entire story — including the ending — so she and the wolf refuse to be in it.
-The Stinky Cheese Man, a counterpart of The Gingerbread Man, is afraid to be near anyone because he thinks that they will eat him...but they are really trying to get away from his horrid smell.
+The Stinky Cheese Man, a counterpart of The Gingerbread Man, is afraid to be near anyone because he thinks that they will eat him, but is avoided for his bad smell.

 Also in the book are "The Princess and the Bowling Ball", "The Other Frog Prince", "The Really Ugly Duckling", "Cinderumplestiltskin" and "The Tortoise and the Hair".
 In the first, a retelling of "The Princess and the Pea", the Prince finally finds a girl he really loves.
 Sick of his parents rejecting potential wives when they do not feel a pea under 100 mattresses, he slips his bowling ball under her mattresses when his parents have her over.
 In "The Other Frog Prince", the frog tells the princess that he will turn into a prince if she kisses him and so she does; he then says "I was just kidding" and hops back into the lake.
 "The Really Ugly Duckling" (a parody of Hans Christian Andersen's "The Ugly Duckling"), grows up to be a Really Ugly Duck rather than a swan.
 "Cinderumplestiltskin" combines "Cinderella" and "Rumplestiltskin".
-In "The Tortoise and the Hair", a re-telling of "The Tortoise and the Hare", the Hare says he can grow his hair (one on the top of his head) faster than the Tortoise can run.
-So they race, and race, and race, and race; this story has no ending, the last words of it being "not the end".
+In "The Tortoise and the Hair", a re-telling of "The Tortoise and the Hare", a Rabbit says he can grow his hair (one on the top of his head) faster than the Tortoise can run; this story has no ending, the last words of it being "not the end."